cjborchert/k-scale/README.md

-k-scale is a personal work in progress based on the following:
+k-scale is a personal work in progress based on the following code:

 LapsePiTouch
 ============